 However, even though improved scale and higher sales should lead to a meaningful jump in earnings, it's not yet clear how they will impact profit margins given the challenging supply and logistics environment Tesla has struggled with.

 With its share price up almost 18% over the past six months, can one of 2020's best-performing stocks skyrocket when it reports earnings on Wednesday?

-Tesla reports earnings for the second quarter of 2021 on Monday, 26 July after the closing bell at 5:00 PM Eastern Time.
+Tesla reports earnings for the third quarter of 2021 on Wednesday, 20 October after the closing bell at 5:00 PM Eastern Time.

-Here are a few things investors will be looking out for from Tesla's earnings call:
+Here are a few things investors will be looking out for from Tesla's earnings Q3 call:

-Earnings and revenue growth: Wall Street expects Tesla to post adjusted earnings of $0.11 per share on revenue of around$11 billion.
-Analysts are also expecting operating profit of around $835 million, which would represent a 4.4% increase year-over-year (YoY).
-To combat the last two stagnant quarters, shareholders will be keen to see an earnings beat to relieve any concerns centered around Tesla's safety probes.
+Earnings and revenue growth: Wall Street expects Tesla to post adjusted earnings of $1.54 per share on revenue of around$13.7 billion.
+Analysts are also expecting gross profit margins are projected to be just below 24%, compared with just above 24% in the previous quarter.
+As usual, shareholders will be keen to see an earnings beat to relieve any concerns centered around Tesla's safety probes.

 Chip shortages: The EV manufacturer still faces chip shortages and supply chain challenges, so investors might also like to hear the company's plans on how it expects to meet its vehicle number targets with these challenges.